MohamedAbusurra/CS438class/ReadMe.md

 # CMT - Collaboration Management Tool

 CMT is a simple collaboration management tool that allows users to create projects, manage tasks, and share files.
-It is built using Flask and SQLAlchemy, with a focus on simplicity and ease of use for beginners.
+It is built using Flask and SQLAlchemy.

 ## Recent Updates

 The project has been significantly simplified to make it more beginner-friendly:

-- **Simplified Templates**: All HTML templates have been simplified to use basic HTML elements without complex frameworks.
+- **Simplified Templates** : we have make all html templates to be simple and easy to understand.
-- **Minimal CSS**: Replaced Bootstrap with simple, inline CSS for basic styling.
+**Minimal CSS**: we have remove bootstrap  with simple inline css for basic style.
-- **Basic JavaScript**: Reduced JavaScript to only essential functionality.
+- **Basic JavaScript** : make javascript for only important functionality.
-- **Removed Complexity**: Eliminated milestone functionality and simplified the project structure.
-- **Beginner-Friendly Forms**: Replaced complex modals with simple, easy-to-understand forms.

 ## Features

 ### Project Management
-- Create projects with name, description, start date, and expected end date
+- Create projects with name, description, start date, and expected end date .
-- View all projects in a centralized list
+- View all projects in a central list .
-- Delete projects when they're no longer needed
+- Delete projects .
-- Track project status
+- Track project status.

 ### Task Management
-- Create tasks with title, description, importance, and status
+- Create tasks with title, description, importance, and status.
-- Assign tasks to users
+- Assign tasks to team member.
-- Track task progress and deadlines
+- Track task progress and deadlines .
-- Set estimated duration and actual start/end times
+- Set estimated duration and actual start/end times .

 ### File Management
-- Upload files to the system
+- Upload files to the system .
-- Associate files with specific projects
+- link uploaded files with specific projects .
-- Download files for offline use
+- Download files for offline use .
-- Delete files when they're no longer needed
+- Delete files .
-- Automatic file versioning
+- Automatic file versioning .

 ### Reporting
-- Generate performance reports in PDF or CSV format
+- Generate performance reports in PDF or CSV format .
-- Include completed tasks, missed deadlines, and individual contributions
+- Include completed tasks, missed deadlines, and individual contributions .

 ## Technology Stack

-- **Backend**: Python with Flask framework
+- **Backend**: Python with Flask framework .
-- **Frontend**: Simple HTML, CSS, and minimal JavaScript
+- **Frontend**: Simple HTML, CSS, and minimal JavaScript .
-- **Database**: SQLite with SQLAlchemy ORM
+- **Database**: SQLite with SQLAlchemy ORM .
-- **File Storage**: Local file system
+- **File Storage**: Local file system .

 ## Installation

 ### Prerequisites
-- Python 3.9 or higher
+- Python 3.9 or higher .
-- pip or pipenv (for package management)
+- pipenv (for package management) .

 ### Setup Instructions